 New IFRS Date of mandatory application Summary Disclosures on accounting policies (Amendments to IAS 1 and IFRS 2 Practice Statement) Annual periods beginning on or after January 1, 2023 The amendments require an entity to disclose its material accounting policies.
 The additional amendments explain how an entity can identify a material accounting policy.
 Examples are added of when an accounting policy is likely to be material.
-To support the amendment, the Board has also developed guidance and examples to explain and demonstrate the application of the "four- step materiality process" described in the IFRS 2 Practice Statement Definition of accounting estimates (amendments to IAS 8) Annual periods beginning on or after January 1, 2023 The amendments replace the definition of a change in accounting estimates.
+To support the amendment, the Board has also developed guidance and examples to explain and demonstrate the application of the "fourstep materiality process" described in the IFRS 2 Practice Statement Definition of accounting estimates (amendments to IAS 8) Annual periods beginning on or after January 1, 2023 The amendments replace the definition of a change in accounting estimates.
 According to the new definition, accounting estimates are "monetary amounts in the financial statements that are subject to measurement uncertainty".
 Entities develop accounting estimates if accounting policies require that financial statement items be measured in a manner that involves measurement uncertainty.
 The amendments clarify that a change in the accounting estimate resulting from new information or new developments is not a correction of an error.
-Lease concessions related to Covid-19 after June 30, 2021 (Amendment to IFRS 16) Annual periods beginning on or after April 1, 2021 The amendment extends, for one year, the May 2020 amendment that grants lessees an exemption from assessing whether a COVID-19 related rental concession is a lease modification.

 New IFRS Date of mandatory application Summary IFRS 10 "Consolidated financial statements" and IAS 28 "Investments in Associates and Joint Ventures" Not specified Issued in September 2014.
 The amendment addresses an inconsistency between the requirements in IFRS 10 and those in IAS 28, in dealing with the sale or contribution of assets between an investor and its associate or joint venture.
 The main consequence of the amendments is that a full gain or loss is recognized when a transaction involves a business (whether it is housed in a subsidiary or not).
 A partial gain or loss is recognized when a transaction involves assets that do not constitute a business, even if these assets are housed in a subsidiary.
+Deferred tax related to assets and liabilities arising from a single transaction (amendments to IAS 12) Annual periods beginning on or after January 1, 2023 The amendments clarify that the initial recognition exemption does not apply to transactions in which equal amounts of deductible and taxable temporary differences arise on initial recognition.